-Today is Monday, the 28th of November, 2022, in the first week of Advent.
+Today is Thursday, the 30th of March, 2023, in the fifth week of Lent.

 TODAY’S DEVOTIONAL AND PRAYERS